Bigg Boss (Malayalam TV series) season 3

 The third season of the Indian Malayalam-language reality television game show Bigg Boss premiered on 14 February 2021.
 It is produced by Endemol Shine India under the control of Banijay and broadcast on Asianet with Mohanlal as the host.
 The show follows selected contestants who are isolated from the outside world for 112 days (or 16 weeks) in a custom-built house.

 The show got suspended on Day 95 after Tamil Nadu Police sealed the set due to violating lockdown rules.
 The contestants of the show were shifted to a hotel.
-Meanwhile, the makers released a statement that the season three is temporarily suspended due to the rising COVID-19 cases and lockdown in Tamil Nadu and the show will be restarted soon the crisis is over.
+Meanwhile, the makers released a statement that the season three is temporarily suspended due to the rising COVID-19 cases and lockdown in Tamil Nadu and the show will be restarted once the crisis is over.

-However, the show makers has also declared that the season will have a winner, unlike the last season and the channel had started online voting featuring all 8 finalists and the one who receives the maximum number of votes will be declared as the winner.
-The contestants of the show are already back in Kerala, as it has been confirmed that the show cannot be resumed.
+However, the show makers later declared that the season would have a winner, unlike the last season and the channel started online voting featuring all 8 finalists.
+The one who receives the maximum number of votes was declared the winner.
+The contestants of the show came back to Kerala, as it was confirmed that the show cannot be resumed.
 On 25 July 2021, the show makers announced that the special grand finale episode, featuring host Mohanlal and the finalists was telecasted on 1 August 2021.
+Manikuttan was declared the winner of the house after facing the public vote.

 Production

 The official announcement for Season 3 was revealed on 3 January 2021 by Tovino Thomas at the launch event for Star Singer Season 8.
 On 1 February 2021, the channel announced that the season will launch on 14 February 2021 with Mohanlal returning as host.
-The opening of the third season of "Bigg Boss" premiered on Valentine's Day 14 February 2021.
+The opening of the third season of Bigg Boss premiered on Valentine's Day 14 February 2021.
 Monday through Friday episodes will air at 9:30 pm.
 The audition for the show began in August 2020, after seven months of auditioning, 14 contestants working in different fields were shortlisted to enter the house.
 They were subjected to two weeks of quarantine precaution for the COVID-19 pandemic and tested negative.